faranalytics/socketnaut/examples/socketnaut_fastify/README.md

-# *Use Socketnaut to scale the main module of a Fastify web application.*
+# *Use Socketnaut to Scale a Fastify Web Application*

 ## Introduction